lindb/lindb.github.io/docs/design/query.md

 ## Overview

 The roles involved in the query are as follows:
-- `Broker`: Receive the user's query, generate the corresponding execution plan according to the query statement, and send it to the corresponding `Storage` node, and aggregate the results returned by each `Storage` node to generate the final result;
+- `Broker`: Receive user query request, generate the corresponding execution plan according to the query statement, then deliver it to the corresponding `Storage` node, and aggregate the results returned by each `Storage` node to build the final result;
-- `Storage`: perform data filtering, `Downsampling` and the simplest atomic calculation (that is, there is a certain ability to push down operators);
+- `Storage`: perform data filtering, `DownSampling` and the simplest atomic calculation (that is, there is a certain ability to push down operators);

-The entire query sequence is as follows, here it does not matter whether it is executed on `Broker` or `Storage`, just look at the entire query process:
+The entire query sequence is as follows, here it does not matter whether it is executed on `Broker` or `Storage`, just an entire query process:
 1. Query Language Plan
 2. Filtering
 3. Scan Time Series